 Common Core Social Studies Standards

 The Common Core Social Studies Standards are here to stay.
-They encourage more critical thinking, reading, writing and discussions in the classroom.
+They encourage more critical thinking, reading, writing, and discussions in the classroom.
 Below each set of Common Core Social Studies Standards is an explanation of what is meant by them that starts with the words “In other words”.
 This page focuses on the middle school Common Core Social Studies Standards as well as the ELA Speaking & Listening and Writing Common Core Standards.
 Examples of how to differentiate instruction when using the Common Core Social Studies Standards in the classroom are also provided.
-The Common Core Social Studies Standards are a lot easier to implement into your classroom than you might think.
+The Common Core Social Studies Standards are a lot easier to implement in your classroom than you might think.
 There are links to more in-depth blog articles for some of the standards to help you get even more ideas and a better understanding of the Common Core Social Studies Standards.
 Please click on the links to go to the Common Core Social Studies blog articles.

 English Language Arts Standards>> History/Social Studies>>Grades 6-8

-Key Ideas and Details (Click on the Standard to read a more in depth article.)
+Key Ideas and Details (Click on the Standard to read a more in-depth article.)